Surfer12/multidisciplinary-analysis-of-prompts/docs/meta-analysis-mojo-implementation-spec.md

         thought: The input thought to be analyzed.

     Returns:
-        An Understanding object representing the analyzed thought.
+        An object representing the analyzed thought.
     """
     # Base case
     if is_fundamental(thought):